Goal651/discord_bot_server/README.md

 # Discord Stream Backend

+> **Note:** This project was built as part of the Railway Senior Full-Stack Engineer - Support application.
+The assignment: "Build a Discord bot that streams messages from a Discord channel into a web front-end, with a backend component."

 A robust Socket.IO backend for real-time Discord message streaming with authentication, rate limiting, and comprehensive error handling.

 ## Features